How Much Chlorine to Add to a Hot Tub for the First Time?

 Conclusion

-Adding chemicals to hot tub first time.
+Adding chemicals to a hot tub for the first time.
 If you’re going to be using your hot tub for the first time, it is important that you clean and disinfect it with a strong dose of chlorine.
-The chemicals in this solution will remove all bacteria and contaminants from the water as well as help circulate them through the spa to ensure complete coverage.
+The chemicals in this solution will remove all bacteria and contaminants from the water and help circulate them through the spa to ensure complete coverage.

-By the way, if you are wondering how much chlorine to add to lazy spa first time then it is the same as any hot tub so use the guide above.
+By the way, if you are wondering how much chlorine to add to a lazy spa for the first time, then it is the same as any hot tub, so use the guide above.

 In addition, regularly shocking the hot tub water will ensure your hot tub is continually free of bacteria, contaminants, and chloramines.
-With this regular chlorine maintenance, your hot tub soaks will be not only relaxing but also sanitary all season long.
+With this regular chlorine maintenance, your hot tub soaks will be relaxing and sanitary all season long.

 How much chlorine do I put in my first hot tub?